mohit623/fastmri/CS7643/README.md

 ### Project Structure

-The top level directory of our code is named CS7643.
-It contains the Project directory and this README.md file.
+The top level directory of our code is named fastmri under which we have CS7643 folder.
+CS7643 contains the Project directory and this README.md file.

 Under Project are several important files and directories.
 We mention some relevant ones here.